Minister-President of Lower Saxony: Origin of the office

-Article 4 of Ordinance No. 55 stipulated the appointment of the Minister President by the military government, until the holding of free Legislative Assembly elections in 1947.
-The British military administration then appointed Hinrich Wilhelm Kopf, the erstwhile Minister President of the former State of Hanover, to serve as the first Minister President of Lower Saxony.
+Article 4 of Ordinance No. 55 stipulated the appointment of the minister-president by the military government, until the holding of free legislative elections in 1947.
+The British military administration then appointed Hinrich Wilhelm Kopf, the erstwhile minister-president of the former state of Hanover, to serve as the first minister-president of Lower Saxony.

 Constitutional practice

 Election and removal

-The Minister President is elected by the Legislative Assembly, by a majority of its members in a secret ballot.
+The minister-president is elected by the Legislative Assembly, by a majority of its members in a secret ballot.
 However, he does not have to be a Member of the Legislative Assembly.
-The only restriction is that the Minister President may not be a Member of the Bundestag.
-Before assuming his duties, the Minister President-elect takes the following oath before the Members of the Legislative Assembly:
+The only restriction is that the minister-president may not be a member of the Bundestag.
+Before assuming his duties, the minister-president-elect takes the following oath before the members of the Legislative Assembly: